apollographql/apollo-client/.api-reports/api-report-react.md

     }) => TData);
     refetchQueries?: ((result: FetchResult<TData>) => InternalRefetchQueriesInclude) | InternalRefetchQueriesInclude;
-    // Warning: (ae-forgotten-export) The symbol "MutationUpdaterFunction" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "MutationUpdaterFunction" needs to be exported by the entry point index.d.ts update?: MutationUpdaterFunction<TData, TVariables, TContext, TCache>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "ApolloCache" update?: MutationUpdaterFunction<TData, TVariables, TContext, TCache>;
     // Warning: (ae-forgotten-export) The symbol "MutationQueryReducersMap" needs to be exported by the entry point index.d.ts
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "MutationQueryReducersMap"